eksctl-io/eksctl/userdocs/src/usage/pod-identity-associations.md

 eksctl utils migrate-to-pod-identity --cluster my-cluster --approve --remove-oidc-provider-trust-relationship
 ```

 ## Cross Account Pod Identity Support

 eksctl supports [EKS Pod Identity cross-account access](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies-cross-account-resource-access.html).
 This feature allows pods running in your EKS cluster to access AWS resources in a different AWS account.

 ### Usage

-To create a pod identity association with cross-account access:
+To create a pod identity association with cross-account access, first set up IAM Roles and Policies allowing access from a source AWS account (with the cluster) to a target AWS account (with the resources the cluster can access).
+For an example of this, see ["Amazon EKS Pod Identity streamlines cross account access."](https://aws.amazon.com/blogs/containers/amazon-eks-pod-identity-streamlines-cross-account-access/)

+Once an IAM Role is configured in each account, use eksctl to create the pod identity associations:

 ```yaml
 apiVersion: eksctl.io/v1alpha5